 Social Work Bursaries is a service supplied by The NHS Business Services Authority.
 We administer bursaries for social work students on behalf of the Department of Health.
 Our most recent end of year report is available to view here.

-Applications for undergraduate and postgraduate Social Work Bursaries for the 2013/14 academic year have now closed.
+Applications for undergraduate and postgraduate Social Work Bursaries will be available from 1 May 2014.

 Applications for the Childcare Allowance and Disabled Students' Allowances are still available here.